kalpana-15-27/Memory_card_game/README.md

 # Memory_card_game
-This is a game which improves our memory skills by recognising, built with HTML,CSS,Javascript
+This is a game which improves our memory skills by recognising tiles, built with HTML,CSS,Javascript
 ## LiveDemo
 [LIVE](https://kalpana-15-27.github.io/Memory_card_game/)
 ## Features